 At UCF learning takes place everywhere, not just in the classroom.
-After all, college students generally spend about seventy five percent or more of their time outside a classroom.
+After all, college students generally spend about 75% or more of their time outside a classroom.
 This is where the on-campus living experience makes a big difference.

 UCF Housing’s mission is to provide students living in university housing with safe, well-maintained facilities and programs that are conducive to student learning and success.
 As a part of living on campus, residents will become active, engaged and productive global citizens.
-To help get them there, our residence life staff work throughout the year to follow a learning plan- a curriculum- focused on 4 key concepts: Self-Awareness, Cultural Competence, Community Engagement, and Global Impact.
+To help get them there, our residence life staff work throughout the year to follow a learning plan- a curriculum- focused on three key concepts: Self-Awareness, Cultural Competence, and Equity & Inclusion.
 Residents can learn something new by attending community meetings, talking with their RA, taking part in on-campus events, or even just looking at bulletin boards and community newsletters.
 By actively participating, our residents are learning and growing in ways that only being a part of the on-campus community can provide.

 If you are concerned that you have not heard from your student in a certain period of time and you believe they are missing, please call the University Police Department first.